§ Verifiable Public Registry v4 Specification

 § [MOD-TD-MSG-2-2-2] Reclaim Trust Deposit Yield fee checks

-§ [MOD-TD-MSG-2-3] Reclaim Trust Deposit Yield Value execution of the method
+§ [MOD-TD-MSG-2-3] Reclaim Trust Deposit Yield execution of the method

 Method execution MUST perform the following tasks in a transaction, and rollback if any error occurs.